destinyae/optimism-design-docs/README.md

 Welcome to the design docs repository.
 This repo is used to coordinate around engineering design and risk analysis.

-The design review process is important for sharing context and aligning on the future of the OP Stack in a public and transparent way.
+The design review process is important for sharing context and aligning the future of the OP Stack in a public and transparent way.
 A good design doc will explain why a particular solution solves a problem well by explaining necessary context.
 It can include pseudocode and diagrams but does not need to be as specific as a spec, which should include all information required